SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 })
 ```

-From the code snippet above you can see that for a validation with the name compareToCurrentDate we have a new function defined in CategoryFormsModule.
+From the code snippet above, you can see that for a validation with the name `compareToCurrentDate` there is a new function defined in `CategoryFormsModule`.
 Function has the following implementation:

 ```typescript
 static customFunction(regex) {